Come and meet us

 In this block, you will learn how to turn travellers' expectations into unforgettable travel experiences.
 This begins online, where we trigger feelings of 'wanderlust' in holidaymakers looking for travel experiences.
 'Wanderlust' stands for the desire to step out of one’s own world for a while and experience something different.
 It is the urge to travel.
 If you can turn that into a fantastic product that travellers will want to book, then you are exactly what the tourism industry is after.

-An assignment within this theme may be creating a new, meaningful travel concept for a small travel business or a big one like TUI.- Block 2: Destination Development
+An assignment within this theme may be creating a new, meaningful travel concept for a small travel business or a big one like TUI.Want to know more about this project?
+Read here: Festive conclusion of block 1: Travel Experience Design.

 - Block 3: Travel Mobility